Skip to content

 Let’s Take This One Letter at a Time

 The inside of your computer is all 1s and 0s, which means that, to your computer, color is just bits.
-If you think color is a mysterious woo-woo rainbow of ethereal magic, you’ll be disheartened to find out that every computer on the face of the planet represents every possible color it can output with just 3 numbers.
+If you think color is a mysterious woo-woo rainbow of ethereal magic, you’ll be disheartened to find out that every computer on the face of the planet represents every possible color with just 3 numbers (OK, sometimes a fourth number for opacity too 🙃).

 Now, just what those 3 numbers are differs quite a bit.